jeremiah-joh/dslibc/docs/dll.md

 Deallocates linked list from memory.

-Using this function is recommanded because it prevents dangling pointer.
+Using this function is recommended because it prevents dangling pointer.

 ```c
 INIT_DLL(int, int);